World tourism surges in July, but falls short of pre-Covid levels | Malay Mail

-MADRID, Oct 4 — World tourism surged in July, thanks to vaccination rollouts and fewer travel restrictions, but traveller numbers still fell far short of pre-pandemic levels, the UN’s tourism body said today.
+NEW YORK, Oct 5 ― World tourism surged in July, thanks to vaccination rollouts and fewer travel restrictions, but traveller numbers still fell far short of pre-pandemic levels, the UN's tourism body said yesterday.

-Some 54 million tourists crossed international borders in July, the highest figure since April 2020, in the early months of the coronavirus crisis, the World Tourism Organization said in a statement.
+Some 54 million tourists crossed international borders in July, the highest figure since April 2020, in the early months of the coronavirus crisis, the World Tourism Organisation said in a statement.

 That represented an increase of 58 per cent compared with the level recorded in July 2020, but was still a drop of 67 per cent from the 164 million recorded in July 2019.